TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/README.md

 cat
 ```

-People in Mac may need to install [Homebrew](https://brew.sh/index_es) \
+People using Mac OS may need to install [Homebrew](https://brew.sh/index_es) \
-Those with Windows, make sure you have the WSL set up
+Those with Windows OS, make sure you have the WSL set up

 I have found some great free resources to start learning the command line:
 - [Tutorial made by Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)